 MetLife will send a conversion notice to the employee prior to the end of the 12 months.
 At this time the employee has the option to convert to an individual plan.

-Retirees may continue their basic and/or supplemental coverage at their own expense.
+Retirees may continue their basic and/or supplemental life insurance at their own expense.
 The employee must contact MetLife 30-days prior to retirement to assure premiums are deducted from their retirement benefit checks.
-Once the employee retires, he/she cannot increase the amount of coverage in the basic or supplemental policy.
-The amount of basic and supplemental life insurance benefits will reduce by 50 percent and the premium will be adjusted on the 1st of the month in which the retiree's 65th birthday occurs.
-Also at age 70, the basic coverage will reduce to $5,000.
+Once the employee retires, they cannot increase the amount of coverage in the basic and/or supplemental policy.
+The amount of basic and supplemental life insurance benefits will reduce by 50 percent and the premium will be adjusted on the first of the month in which the retiree reaches age 65.

-It is the employee's responsibility to contact MetLife 30 days prior to the effective date of a leave of absence or within 30 days of onset of his/her disability.
+It is the employee's responsibility to contact MetLife 30 days prior to the effective date of a leave of absence or within 30 days of onset of their disability.
 If the employee elects not to continue the supplemental life insurance during a leave of absence, the supplemental coverage will cancel with the employee's last payroll deduction.

 Employees on disability leave (or receiving disability benefits) may apply for a waiver of premium for the supplemental coverage only.